 Pro tip: Cut the holes slightly off from your nipple so that your nipples won’t poke through when you aren’t pumping.

-If you don’t feel brave enough to try making your own (I don’t blame you), the Simple Wishes SuperMom pumping bra.
+If you don’t feel brave enough to try making your own (I don’t blame you), I have heard AMAZING things about the Simple Wishes SuperMom pumping bra.